Emirate of Asir: Formation of the state

 In the early 20th century, the Asir region was in dispute.
 De jure, the region was governed as the Sanjak of Asir, which was part of the Vilayet of Yemen, although the Ottomans only had de facto control over port cities.
 At the same time, various tribal chiefs ruled the hinterlands.
-Even in the areas of Ottoman control, anti-Turkish sentiment was brewing, leading to ethnic and sectarian conflicts between the Ottoman authorities and the local population.
+Even in the areas of Ottoman control, anti-Turkish sentiments were brewing, leading to ethnic and sectarian conflicts between the Ottoman authorities and the local population.
 Due to these circumstances, Muhammad ibn Ali al-Idrisi began spreading his great-grandfather's teachings, as well as calling for the local inhabitants to maintain a stricter adherence to Islam.
 On 24 December 1908, Muhammad proclaimed himself Imam, after which, in January 1909, many tribes in the Asir region, including the population of Sabya and the Miklaf al-Shami, the Husaynids, the Ja'afarids, and the Damads recognized him as their Imam.

 Throughout the autumn of 1909, Muhammad began his first efforts to subvert Ottoman power in the region.
 Idrisid troops subsequently took over Az Zaydiyah and Al Luḩayyah, and several tribes of Upper Asir aligned themselves with Al-Idrisi, leading to the Ottomans making peace with the Idrisids.
 In the treaty of al-Hafa'ir, which was ratified in January 1910, Al-Idrisi gained the position of Kaymakam of Asir, effectively making him a semi-independent ruler of the region under Ottoman Suzerainty.

 In October 1910, a debate in the court over Sharia law reignited Al-Idrisi's rebellion with renewed strength.
 The renewed conflict saw military engagements at Abha, Al Luḩayyah, Midi and other locations.
 The Italo-Turkish War led to Italy assisting Asir with naval bombardment, arms, and ammunition, as the two states united against a common enemy.
 The outbreak of World War I led the Ottomans to seek a truce, which came into effect on 3 August 1914.